 Quite a few people are celebrating the growing acceptance of marijuana and hemp.
 Countless business-minded individuals, farmers, and members of the general public are sure to benefit from the spreading legalization of weed.
-That being said, many are also concerned about the impact these developments could have on the environment.
+That being said, many are also concerned about the impact these developments could have on the environment as greenhouse gas emissions have been rising.
 Can the legalization of cannabis reduce the industry’s carbon footprint, or might it ultimately take a massive toll on our planet?

 Every situation has its own benefits and disadvantages.
 The ever-growing cannabis industry is certainly no different.
 First of all, we’ll take a look at the possible downsides of growing and processing massive amounts of marijuana.

 Some methods of cannabis cultivation and processing use a great deal of electricity.
-By some accounts, an indoor growing facility can use as much as 150 kilowatt-hours per square foot each year.
-For comparison, the average American household uses about 11,000 kilowatt-hours per year3 overall .
+By some accounts, an indoor growing facility can use as much as 150 kilowatt-hours per square foot each year compared to outdoor cultivation.
+For comparison, the average American household uses about 11,000 kilowatt-hours per year overall .

 On the other hand, standard product manufacturing facilities consume around 95 kilowatt-hours of electricity per square foot annually.
-They also use about 536,000 BTUs of natural gas per square foot each year .4 That’s on the lower end of the spectrum.
+They also use about 536,000 BTUs of natural gas per square foot each year .
+That’s on the lower end of the spectrum.

 In addition to the electricity consumed by indoor growing, various cannabis processing methods use energy as well.
 These include drying the flowers and extracting oils.
 Creating edibles, topicals, tinctures, and other products requires energy just like facilities and processes in other industries, such as food production, beverage manufacturing, vehicle production, and clothing manufacturing.

-Indoor cannabis growing facilities can also produce copious amounts of potentially harmful greenhouse gases.
+Indoor cannabis growing facilities can affect the rise of greenhouse gas emissions.
 Most of this comes from all the equipment used to regulate the indoor growing environment.
 Facilities that process cannabis-based products create harmful emissions as well.
 According to a recent report, one kilogram of marijuana product can generate the equivalent of 4,600 kilograms of CO2 emissions .

 Now that we’ve gone over the potential environmental pitfalls of legalizing cannabis, let’s look at the matter from a more positive angle.
 After all, the cannabis industry has ample advantages.
 At the same time, the downsides we’ve covered don’t necessarily have to come into play.
 High-quality CBD products can be produced using measures to combat the possible environmental impacts.

 We all know that we need plants to survive.
 They produce the oxygen we need to breathe, and they absorb certain harmful gases like carbon dioxide.
-With about 80,000 acres of rainforest being lost per day7 and thousands of acres of trees being cut down for consumption needs and to make room for new buildings, the world is quickly losing a significant portion of its natural source of oxygen .
+With about 80,000 acres of rainforest being lost per day and thousands of acres of trees being cut down for consumption needs and to make room for new buildings, the world is quickly losing a significant portion of its natural source of oxygen .